Word Travels

 Word Travels (tagline The Truth Behind the Byline) is an adventure travel television documentary series.
-An original Canadian production, the show debuted on OLN on January 30, 2008 and aires in Canada on OLN and CityTV, and worldwide on Nat Geo Adventure.
-The show is co-hosted by Robin Esrock and Julia Dimon, produced by Omni Film Limited, and filmed by Sean Cable.
+An original Canadian production, the show debuted on OLN on January 30, 2008 and originally aired in Canada on OLN and Citytv, and worldwide on National Geographic Adventure.
+The show was co-hosted by Robin Esrock and Julia Dimon, produced by Omni Film Limited, and primarily filmed by Sean Cable.

-The first season of Word Travels aired on OLN in Canada and began airing internationally on the National Geographic Adventure worldwide in October 2008.
-The second season began airing on the OLN on January 18, 2009, and aired on National Geographic Adventure in September, 2009.
+The first season of Word Travels aired on OLN in Canada and began airing internationally on the National Geographic Adventure channel worldwide in October 2008.
+The second season began airing on OLN on January 18, 2009, and aired on National Geographic Adventure in September 2009.
 Season 3 was filmed between April and October 2009, and debuted in Canada on OLN on March 7, 2010.
 It airs on Travel Channel (UK) in 21 languages around the world.
-Word Travels is often misspelled as World Travels.